 It’s common for private networks to have protections such as firewalls in place to prevent unwanted visitors from accessing their information.
 But it’s also possible to whitelist certain IP addresses so employees or students can get the access they need, even from remote locations.

-Having a static IP in place simplifies the process so you don’t have to whitelist a new IP address every time you want to connect.
+A static IP simplifies the process, so you don’t have to whitelist a new IP address whenever you want to connect.

 A static IP address is often easier to locate than a dynamic IP address.
 This could come in handy if you’re away and need to access your home network.